ArnoldMuchene/Class_Project/README.md

 ## Contact

-For questions or feedback, open an issue or contact [Your Name](arnoldnjengabiz@gmail.com).
+For questions or feedback, open an issue or contact [MucheneNjenga](arnoldnjengabiz@gmail.com).

 If you find this project useful, please give it a star on GitHub!